ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 ```

 Or you can also set a limitation function, to dynamically choose the number of children displayed in each directory.
-It avoids cluttering the whole console with known large folders (e.g. `node_modules`) but continue to pretty print normally other folders.
+This avoids cluttering the result with known large folders (e.g. `node_modules`) while continuing to pretty-print other folders normally.

 Use the `ChildLimits` class to help you build the limit function that fits your needs.